stellar/stellar-protocol/drafts/draft-0002.md

     * Displaying details of the transaction to be signed.
     * Alert the user if she is paying a Stellar address that her wallet/account has not transacted with previously.
 This can be achieved by maintaining a persistent store of public address that the user has interacted with previously.
 3. Display the `origin_domain` after verifying the `signature` if these are available.
 If these are not available then the wallet should highlight the fact that the URI request is not signed.
 An unsigned URI Request is equivalent to using `http` vs. signed URI Requests being equivalent to using `https` and should be treated as such by wallets from a UI perspective.
 Wallets should only display the `origin_domain` to the user once the URI Request has successfully been verified against the signature using the domain's `URI_REQUEST_SIGNING_KEY`.
 If signature verification fails then the wallet should not allow the user to sign the transaction and should display an appropriate message alerting the user of the forged URI request.
 4. For multisig accounts the wallet is responsible for coordinating the collection of signatures and submitting to the network/callback.
 This may need the wallet to have a backend service to support this coordination.
 This should follow the requirements specified above in (2) for displaying the details of the transaction and metadata appropriately to all signers.
 For URI Requests that include a `origin_domain` and `signature`, the multisig coordination service should forward the **original** signed URI Request so that each signer can see the `origin_domain` when they attempt to sign the URI Request in their own wallets.
 The multisig coordination service should handle collating the signatures from the respective signers before submitting a single transaction that is signed by all signers to the network or callback endpoint.
+See the sample code [here](https://gist.github.com/nikhilsaraf/ff3ae46116b6ae6dbdcd1743ad9495ec#file-stellar_multisig_collate-go) for reference on how to collate signatures.

 ### Register to handle the URI Scheme
 Here are suggestion on how to register your wallet to handle the new URI Scheme based on your platform: